-16. Salary The sum per month that, subject to the provisions in this CAO, has been established for the employee on the basis of appendix 1.
-2 17.
-Salary step A number that corresponds to a salary on a salary scale.
-18. Salary per hour 1/165 th part of the salary in a fulltime job.
-19. Salary scale A specified series of numbers attached to a certain salary specified in appendix 1.
-20. Place of work The address of the building in which the employee usually works.
-21. Tenure track The formally established track for an indefinite employment contract, to an intended higher scientific position, for employees from the research job family.
-22. Tenure tracker An employee in tenure-track employment.
-23. Vacation worker A person who performs temporary work during the school vacations because the regular personnel is on vacation.
-24. Caretaker responsible An employee who, according to the municipal personal for the actual care and records database, is responsible for and lives at the same upbringing of a child address as a child and has taken on the long-term care and upbringing of the child as though it were his or her own child.
-25a Full-time employment 38 hours per week.
-Full working week 40 hours.
-Actual working week The actual number of hours per week that an individual J employee has to work.
-26. Employer An employer who is a member of the WVOI.
-27. Employee The person who has an employment agreement with an employer in the sense of this CAO.
-28. E mployee organisation An association of employees with legal personality whose members are persons working for the employer and whose articles state that its objective is to take care of the interests of its members; alternatively, a central organisation to which the abovementioned association of employees belongs and with which this collective agreement has been agreed upon.
-29. Working hours schedule A working hours schedule is a schedule drafted for a period of more than a week and published before taking effect that 30.
-WHW states when daily working hours begin and end.
-30. 31.
-WIA Higher Education and Scientific Research Act.
-Work and Income According to Work Capacity Act.
-31. 32.
-WOR Works Council Act.
-33. Wwz Work and Security Act.
-34. ZAOI Illness and Disability Scheme for Research Institute Personnel. •
+25. Employer An employer who is a member of the WVOI.
+26. Employee The person who has an employment agreement with an employer in the sense of this CAO.
+27. Employee organisation An association of employees with legal personality whose members are persons working for the employer and whose articles state that its objective is to take care of the interests of its members; alternatively, a central organisation to which the abovementioned association of employees belongs and with which this collective agreement has been agreed upon.
+28. Working hours schedule A working hours schedule is a schedule drafted for a period of more than a week and published before taking effect that states when daily working hours begin and end.
+29. WHW Higher Education and Scientific Research Act.
+30. WIA Work and Income According to Work Capacity Act.
+31. WOR Works Council Act.
+32. Wwz Work and Security Act.
+33. ZAOI Illness and Disability Scheme for Research Institute Personnel.